YufJi/tiny/packages/compiler/README.md

 ### config.templateExtname

-template file extname, such as '.axml'
+template file extname, such as '.wxml'

 ### config.styleExtname

-stylesheet file extname, such as '.acss'
+stylesheet file extname, such as '.wxss'

 ### config.templateNamespace

-template namespace(a:if, a:for), such as 'a'
+template namespace(wx:if, wx:for), such as 'wx'

 ### config.bridgeName

-bridge name, such as 'abridge'
+bridge name, such as 'wx'

 ### config.omitEndTag